GHHS Student Services/Counseling

 Burggrabe Masonry - Hiring individuals for full time or part time employment after graduation.
 Burggrabe Masonry provides a variety of services for their customers, offering the highest quality standards in the installation of brick, block & stone products.
 Apply online.

 Comfort Keepers - Join our team of home care heroes to jumpstart your healthcare career.
 To apply text jumpstart my career to 616.846.5890.

 EBW Electronics - Looking for Machine Operators (AOI & SMT) and General Assembly Workers.
-1st, 2nd & 3rd shift available.
-Do you have exceptional organizational & problem-solving skills, a positive attitude and good interpersonal skills?
+1st, 2nd & 3rd shift positions available.
+Do you have exceptional organizational & problem solving skills, a positive attitude and good interpersonal skills?
 Are you looking for a company to grow in, an opportunity to learn new skills and to make a difference?
 Call 616.786.0575 for more information.

 FastTrack Staffing - Are you looking for summer work before leaving for college?
 We are hiring for: assembly, paint line laborers, forklift operators, packaging associates, CNC machine operators, machine operators, quality inspection, woodworkers, janitorial, laser operators, brake press operators & foundry laborers.
 Must be 18 or older to apply.
 Contact us today at 231.683.4752.